FarrellDay/miceRanger/README.md

 print(paste0("The parallel process ran ",perc,"% faster using 2 R back ends."))
 ```

-    ## [1] "The parallel process ran 14% faster using 2 R back ends."
+    ## [1] "The parallel process ran 8% faster using 2 R back ends."

 We did not save that much time by running in parallel. `ranger` already
 makes full use of our CPU.
 Running in parallel will save you time if you
 are using a high `meanMatchCandidates`, or if you are working with large
-data and use a low .
+data and use a low `num.trees`.
 See
 [`benchmarks/`](https://github.com/FarrellDay/miceRanger/tree/master/benchmarks)
 for more details.